-Department of Transportation rules apply to vehicles that are required to register with the DOT and receive a USDOT number.
+Department of Transportation rules applies to vehicles that are required to register with the DOT and receive a USDOT number.

 These can be generally described as commercial vehicles but more specifically the DOT guidelines concern motor vehicles operating under one or more of these criteria: